 Who would you picture if I were to say these sentences?
 “Gosh, that person is so bossy,” “Stop being hysterical,” or “This person is a feisty one.”
 These adjectives are all usually referring to women as a means to put them down or discredit their point.
-Yes, language impacts gender identity and here is how.
+Yes, language impacts gender and here is how.

-Many languages are heavily gendered and may subconsciously result in gender biases and reinforce gender roles and discrimination within specific societies.
+Many languages are heavily gendered and may subconsciously result in gender biases as well as reinforce gender roles and discrimination within specific societies.
 Studies have shown that countries with a highly gendered language have a higher percentage of gender inequality.
 On the flip side, other languages, such as Finnish, are literally genderless since it doesn’t have any gendered pronouns or nouns.
 There, children tend to understand their gender identities later than in other countries because of the neutrality of the language.

 Similarly, most of these languages are currently the place of fierce debate over inclusive/non-sexist writing and the introduction of gender-neutral pronouns for genderqueer and non-binary individuals.
 For instance, in France, many argue that introducing such changes would destroy the purity of the French language even though the rule of ‘masculine-over-feminine’ was only introduced in the 17th century alongside the masculinisation of certain professions.
 These changes voluntarily obliterated women from the French language as well as negatively impacted their representation in the public sphere.
 Inclusive writing is not about butchering a language but about reclaiming its ‘gender equal’ origins.